ErigoLee/game-dev-fall2025-Pacman/README.md

 **Branch version:** `Version1`</br>
 This branch contains the Pacman project for **Assignment 1 (Unity Review)**. </br>
 https://github.com/ErigoLee/game-dev-fall2025-Pacman/tree/Version1</br>

+**Game Description**
+- The enemy moves using NavMesh and is coded to avoid obstacles.
+- When the player collects a green item, they power up for a certain period of time, freezing the enemies.
+During this state, if the player collides with enemies, the enemies are destroyed and the player earns points.
+- The player is coded based on the previously learned character controller.
+- The game is cleared when all points are collected.
+- If the player collides with enemies while not in the frozen state, their heart count decreases.
+After three collisions, the game is over.

 **Play the Game** </br>
 https://erigolee.github.io/game-dev-fall2025-Pacman/Pacman_Builds/

 # Assignment - 2 OOP Inventory
 **Branch version:** `Version2`</br>